 For many folks following the AIP diet, this can make breakfast difficult.
 No cereal, no milk, and no eggs – what’s left?

 As it turns out, cassava is sticky and doughy all on its own.
 No eggs required.
-Which means that it is perfect AIP pancake material.
+Which means that it is perfect AIP crepe material.
 Since cassava is naturally a bit sweet you can pair these with some fresh fruit and not even miss the syrup.

 - 1 1/4 c cassava flour